yimingsun12138/dockerfiles/README.md

 ### ubuntu
 I prefer using Ubuntu as my Linux operating system.
 Therefore, I've tailored the [official ubuntu image](https://hub.docker.com/_/ubuntu) according to my needs.
 This includes installing several dependencies I regularly use in my data analysis work.
 Additionally, I've created a sudo user with the username 'knight' and the password 'midnight'.
 Moving forward, this customized Ubuntu image will serve as the foundation for the majority of the Docker images I create.

+### jupyterlab
+A JupyterLab image built on my personalized Ubuntu image, featuring Python version 3.10.12.
+The token for this JupyterLab server will be generated randomly.
+Please check the console after executing the docker run command for the token.